zmoore-usgs/Water-Auth-Server/README.md

 The localDev profile, which is run when the profile name "localDev" is provided, is setup to require no external dependies - Sessions are stored internally, SAML Authentication is disabled, and a default client (client-id: "nwis") is configured within the application.

 ## Spring Security Client and Session Storage
-This service by default stores session data within a database rather than within the applicaiton itself.
+This service by default stores session data within a database rather than within the application itself.
 This allows for multiple running instances of this service to share session information, thereby making the service stateless.
 Similarly, this service by default also stores Spring Security Ouath2 client information within a database rather than within the application itself.

-When the application first starts it attempts to connect to the configured database and run a set of initialization scripts to create the relevant tables if they don't already exist
+When the application first starts it attempts to connect to the configured MySQL database and run a set of initialization scripts to create the relevant tables if they don't already exist

 The related environment variables are listed below:

-- **dbDriverClassName** - The driver class to use when connecting to the configured database.
-The default driver is MySQL using the com.mysql.jdbc.Driver class.
-In order to use other drivers their JAR dependencies would need to be included with or injected into the application JAR.

-- **dbSchemaType** - The type of database that the service will connect to.
-This informs the initializer as to which initialization script to use.
-The default value is mysql.

 - **dbConnectionUrl** - The full JDBC-qualified database URL that the application should connect to.
 Example: jdbc:mysql://192.168.99.100/mydb